JHalt06/Books-For-The-Future/docs/DesignDoc.md

      Notification Controller is soley responsible for managing notification data.
      NotificationService is responsible for sending notifications between the backend and frontend.
  - DAO classes:
       Each DAO handles data for a single entity.
-If the strategy of storing data changes, only this classs needs to be updated.
+If the strategy of storing data changes, only this class needs to be updated.

 3. Low Coupling
-- Each service and controlller only interacts through clear itnerfaces (REST endpoints).
+- Each service and controller only interacts through clear itnerfaces (REST endpoints).
 - For example: The NotificationService doesn't directly modify any controllers state.
 It only makes HTTP requests, so changing its implementation will not break other classes.
-- This design principle allows out classes to be cohesive but still loosely connected.
+- This design principle allows our classes to be cohesive but still loosely connected.

 4. Open/Closed
-- Out software entities (classes, modules, functions) are open for extension but closed for modification.
+- Our software entities (classes, modules, functions) are open for extension but closed for modification.
 This means we could easily add new functionality without changing exisiting, tested code.
 - The notification system is designed to be extensible.
 New types of notifications can be added without changing the existing backend or UI logic.
-- The Filtering and Sorting utilities in the Needs cupboard can be extended to include new criteria without modifying the substance of the CupboardComponenet or service logic.
+- The Filtering and Sorting utilities in the Needs cupboard can be extended to include new criteria without modifying the substance of the CupboardComponent or service logic.
 - DAO classes are designed so that changed to the persistence do not require modifications to main business logic.

 5. Separation of Conserns (SoC)
     Each layer of our projects architecture has a distinct role.
-      Model: Handles data and business logic (Ex: Cupboard, Item, NotifictionService) Controller/ViewModel: Communicates between the frontend and backend, processing user input and organzing updates.
+      Model: Handles data and business logic (Ex: Cupboard, Item, NotifictionService) Controller/ViewModel: Communicates between the frontend and backend, processing user input and organizing updates.
       View/UFund-UI: Displays data to the user (Ex: Angular components like cupboard.component.ts) This seperation od concerns allows each tier of the arhitecture to be modified independently without affecting others.

     Answer from Sprint 2:
     Front-End
-      All user interaction and request handling logic is isolocated in the REST controllers.
+      All user interaction and request handling logic is isolated in the REST controllers.
 This tier only formats requests/responses and doesn't directly access the business like logic or data persistence.
     Business Logic
       Contrains all core application logic, such as validations.
     Data Access (DAO)